 The following example provides library code to access the code of another contract and load it into a bytes variable.
-This is not possible with "plain Solidity" and the idea is that reusable assembly libraries can enhance the Solidity language without a compiler change.
+This is not possible with "plain Solidity" and the idea is that assembly libraries will be used to enhance the Solidity language.